Ground source heat pump: Economics

 Ground source heat pumps are characterized by high capital costs and low operational costs compared to other HVAC systems.
 Their overall economic benefit depends primarily on the relative costs of electricity and fuels, which are highly variable over time and across the world.
 Based on recent prices, ground-source heat pumps currently have lower operational costs than any other conventional heating source almost everywhere in the world.
 Natural gas is the only fuel with competitive operational costs, and only in a handful of countries where it is exceptionally cheap, or where electricity is exceptionally expensive.
 In general, a homeowner may save anywhere from 20% to 60% annually on utilities by switching from an ordinary system to a ground-source system.

 Capital costs and system lifespan have received much less study until recently, and the return on investment is highly variable.
-The most recent data from an analysis of 2011–2012 incentive payments in the state of Maryland showed an average cost of residential systems of $1.90 per watt, or about $26,700 for a typical (4 ton/14 kW) home system.
-An older study found the total installed cost for a system with 10 kW (3 ton) thermal capacity for a detached rural residence in the US averaged $8000–$9000 in 1995 US dollars.
-More recent studies found an average cost of $14,000 in 2008 US dollars for the same size system.
-The US Department of Energy estimates a price of $7500 on its website, last updated in 2008.
-One source in Canada placed prices in the range of $30,000–$34,000 Canadian dollars.
 The rapid escalation in system price has been accompanied by rapid improvements in efficiency and reliability.
 Capital costs are known to benefit from economies of scale, particularly for open-loop systems, so they are more cost-effective for larger commercial buildings and harsher climates.
 The initial cost can be two to five times that of a conventional heating system in most residential applications, new construction or existing.
 In retrofits, the cost of installation is affected by the size of the living area, the home's age, insulation characteristics, the geology of the area, and the location of the property.
 Proper duct system design and mechanical air exchange should be considered in the initial system cost.